Search This Blog

 Campsites were a mixed bag.
 Some had manicured lawns, spotless toilets, and hot showers; others were little more than a field with a basic bathroom.
 The prices reflected the facilities.

-We stayed at an expensive campsite where the showers felt like a long walk away.
-It started drizzling again, though we were at least able to get a hot cup of soup and a bread roll down before the real rain set in.
-It poured all night.
+We stayed at an expensive campsite where the showers felt like a long walk away — possibly in a different postcode.
+It started drizzling again, though we managed to get a hot cup of soup and a bread roll down before the real rain set in.
+It poured all night, as if the sky had been saving up.

 Castles, Estates, and Endless Rain

 The rest of the day, I cycled past magnificent estates, crumbling castles, and striking churches, all with histories stretching back centuries.
-The route was well‑marked, the scenery glorious, and I had an excellent ride despite an annoying problem with my gears constantly slipping.
+The route was well marked, the scenery glorious, and I had an excellent ride despite an annoying problem with my gears constantly slipping — a mechanical reminder that nothing in Britain, including the weather, was going to make this trip easy.

 Gears Fixed, Spirits Lifted

-The campsite at Sandringham was pricey but well‑equipped, with laundry and a shop.
-I took full advantage, which meant I only left quite late.
+The campsite at Sandringham was pricey but well equipped, with laundry and a shop.
+I took full advantage, which meant I only left quite late — freshly laundered, well stocked, and feeling almost civilised.

 From there it was a short hop to King’s Lynn, a substantial town with everything a cyclist might want, including a bike shop where they finally sorted out my gears.
 I also bought an odometer and a mobile phone.
-I briefly considered staying at the hostel, but it was closed.
+I briefly considered staying at the hostel, but it was closed — a recurring theme in my travels.

 A Hotel Surrender

-Boston charmed me, not just with its long history but also with its position on the Prime Meridian.
+Boston charmed me, not just with its long history but also with its position on the Prime Meridian — a geographical novelty that made me feel briefly important.

 A Flying Rack and a Boat Shop Rescue

-Mid‑morning, my rear rack gave way and my tent, sleeping bag, and panniers catapulted into the road.
+Midmorning, my rear rack gave way and my tent, sleeping bag, and panniers catapulted into the road.
 Fortunately, it happened right in front of a boat shop.
 The helpful owner reattached everything and tightened the screws so well that, fifteen years later at the time of writing, that rack was still holding firm.
+If he’d been a surgeon, I’d have trusted him with my spine.

 The rest of the day was pleasant riding across the Fens and along rivers lined with large boathouses.
 I quickly learned that British weather is almost impossible to predict.
 One moment the sun shone, the next I was diving for cover from a passing shower.